 The EWA Q-20, like low power valve amplifiers, is capable of stunning musicality and presence in the right system.
-The SECA circuit consists of a SECA (Single Ended Class A) input driver stage, and a powerful output stage that operates in class A push/pull and A/B.
+The SECA circuit consists of a SECA (Single Ended Class A) driver stage, and a powerful output stage that operates in class A/B.

 Producing thirty five Watts RMS total output into 8 Ohms, partner the Q-20 with efficient loudspeakers and you will be treated to the full EWA experience.
 This includes a truly expansive mid-range with exquisite detail retrieval, hanging in a dense and stable sound-stage.
 Treble is notably clear and defined, without any leaning toward harshness or bite, and with a properly rich tone.
 Bass, whilst not earth shattering is linear and quick with good warmth and slam.
 In bass control particularly the Q-20 excels over similarly low output valve amplification.